hiroshimamiya/EPIB607/Syllabus.md

 ## Prerequisites
 Being in the first year of an M.Sc or Ph.D. in the Epidemiology, Public Health, or Occupational Health program, or having permission from the instructor if you are from other departments and like to learn applied biostatistics.
-EPIB 507 and EPIB 521 are the primary alternative to this course.
+**EPIB 507 and EPIB 521 are the primary alternative to this course, for studnets outside the EBOH Department.**

 While not required, basic skills in statistical programming (preferably R statistical software) are critical, as the course uses a large number of analysis and visualization examples using R statistical software.
 Students are suggested to take the companion course EPIB613, Intro to Statistical Software.

+Also, ability to use a hand calculator, and basic understanding in arithmetic operations are needed.